 Big Bang – Made World Tour

-Big Bang’s biggest tour of all time was the Made World Tour is also the biggest Kpop Tour of all time.
+Big Bang’s biggest tour of all time was the Made World Tour is also one of the biggest Kpop tours of all time.
 This was their 2nd worldwide concert.
 The tour began in April 2015 and finished in March 2016.
-The tour visited an astonishing 15 countries including China, Japan, South Korea, Australia, Mexico, and the United States just to name a few.
+The tour visited an astonishing 15 countries, including China, Japan, South Korea, Australia, Mexico, and the United States, just to name a few.
 In total, the tour was attended by over 1.5 million fans.
 They did 66 shows which is still a record for the most shows by a Kpop group during a tour.

 Big Bang – 0.TO.10 Tour

-0.TO.10 was the 10th concert tour by Big Bang and it celebrated their 10th anniversary.
+0.TO.10 was the 10th concert tour by Big Bang, and it celebrated its 10th anniversary.
 The tour included visits to Japan, South Korea, and Hong Kong.
 The tour started in July 2016 and lasted until January 2017.
 They held 24 concerts in 6 cities and sold over 1.1 million tickets.